AlexSpencer27/casana/model_architectures/components/spectral_branch.md

-# Spectral Branch
+# Spectral Branch Component

-TL;DR: "I see frequencies you don't even know exist! 🌈"
+TL;DR: Frequency-domain analysis for enhanced peak discrimination

 ## Overview
 A specialized component for processing signals in the frequency domain using windowed FFT analysis.
 Provides flexible spectral feature extraction with various processing modes.